VirgilSecurity/virgil-sdk-javascript/README.md

 ### On a server

-This module requires Node 4.0+ and can be installed via NPM.
+This module requires Node 4.x - 6.x and can be installed via NPM.

 ```sh
 npm install virgil-sdk --save
 ```

+> **Important!** virgil-sdk only works with Node.js versions 4 to 6.
+This is due to Node.js bindings for C++ crypto library being generated using a tool called [SWIG](http://www.swig.org/index.php) which does't support versions of V8 used in Node 7 and higher.
+We are working hard on fixing this, meanwhile you can use [nvm](https://github.com/creationix/nvm) (or a similar tool) to install Node.js v6.x alongside your current installation.
+If you only intend to use virgil-sdk in a browser environment, you can ignore this warning.

 __Next:__ [Get Started with the JS SDK][js_getstarted].